protokol/nft/README.md

 https://learn.ark.dev/core-getting-started/spinning-up-your-first-testnet

 # Contact us for support and custom development
-info@protokol.com
+sales@protokol.com

 # License

+This work is licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.](https://creativecommons.org/licenses/by-nc-sa/4.0/), following the terms:

+#### **Attribution**

+You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

+#### **NonCommercial**

+You may not use the material for commercial purposes.

+#### **ShareAlike**

+If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

+Read the rest of the obligatory [license legal code](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).

 Copyright (c) Protokol.com 2020

-This work is licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.](https://creativecommons.org/licenses/by-nc-sa/4.0/)